cha53c/web_server_example/README.md

 Now you should be able to hit the web page with 'http://<your_docker_ip>' If your a running Docker on Mac or Windows the IP with the IP of the Docker host which is show when you start it up.

 ## Notes on the Dockerfile
+Install apt package, node js is needed is need as the javascript engine Install bundler and Rails
+Install the passenger gem and use this to install Nginx.
+Note This specifies the Nginx root as /opt/nginx.
+Copy the config file from the context.
+Change to tmp dire and copy the Gemfile and Gemfile lock to a tmp directory tree.
+This is to enable the result of bundle install to be cached
+Run bundle install
+Copy in the web app
+Create the db.
+Note we are running in development mode.
+See the permission on the web app require for Nginx expose port 80
+State the command to run when the contain is started

 ## Note on nginx.conf